A chemical bond is a durable attraction between atoms, ions or molecules that enables the formation of chemical compounds.

-- The electrostatic force between oppositely charged ions as in ionic bonds.
+- The electric force between negatively and positively charged ions as seen in ionic bonds.

-- Through the sharing of electrons as in covalent bonds.
+- Via the sharing of electrons, as is the case with covalent bonds.

-- The physical world is held together by chemical bonds, which dictate the structure, volume and properties of chemical compounds.
+- The material world is bound together by chemical bonds, which determine the structure, size and characteristics of chemical compounds.

 - A chemical compound consists of two or more atoms from different elements that are chemically bonded together.

-- Chemical bonds occur because the electromagnetic force acts between charged particles.
+- Chemical bonds occur because the electromagnetic force operates between charged particles.

 - Opposite charges attract one another and like charges repel.

-- The greater the charge, the greater the force.
+- The higher the charge, the stronger the force.